-Since this was the exact opposite of what we actually wanted to pass on – namely information and inspiration – we pulled the emergency brake in September 2017 and closed the restaurant section with a heavy heart.
+Since this was the exact opposite of what we actually wanted to pass on – namely information and inspiration – in September 2017 with a heavy heart, we pulled the emergency brake and closed the restaurant.

 The new, more relaxed concept returns to the informative character – the heart of Dancing Shiva – in the form of lots of workshops with Riki in Vienna and our new Raw & Wild Retreat Center in Mariazell.
 Pausing, reorienting, back to mother nature and self-empowerment are our topical issues, which we can now live and pass on with full motivation and enthusiasm.